Julia Kurunczi: Senior

-In May 2025 she made her debut at the World Challenge Cup in Portimão Nicole Pircio,Bárbara Urquiza, Maria Paula Caminha, Maria Eduarda Arakaki, Ana Luiza Franceschi, Mariana Vitória Gonçalves and Sofia Pereira, winning gold in the All-Around and in the two event finals.
-Later it was revealed she was selected for the Pan American Championships in Asunción, along Keila Santos, Lavinia Silvério, Maria Fernanda Moraes, Marianne Giovacchini, Rhayane Vitoria Ferreira Brum.
-They won gold medals in group all-around and both apparatus finals.
+In May 2025, she made her debut at the World Challenge Cup in Portimão, competing with Nicole Pircio, Bárbara Urquiza, Maria Paula Caminha, Maria Eduarda Arakaki, Ana Luiza Franceschi, Mariana Vitória Gonçalves and Sofia Pereira.
+The group won gold in the all-around and in both apparatus finals.
+Later that year, she was selected for the Pan American Championships in Asunción, together with Keila Santos, Lavinia Silvério, Maria Fernanda Moraes, Marianne Giovacchini and Rhayane Vitoria Ferreira Brum.
+The team won gold medals in the group all-around and in both apparatus finals.

+In 2026, she and her group competed at Baku World Cup, taking 5th place in all-around.
+They won silver medal in 5 Balls final.
+Then they competed at Tashkent World Cup, and ended on 7th place in all-around.
+They won silver medal in 3 Hoops + 4 Clubs final.
+On June 5-7, Kurunczi and her teammates (Maria Paula Caminha, Maria Eduarda Arakaki, Mariana Vitória Gonçalves, Sofia Pereira, Nicole Pircio) represented Brazil at the 2026 Pan American Championships in Rio de Janeiro, and won three gold medals (Group all-around, 5 Balls, 3 Hoops + 4 Clubs).
+In July, they competed at Milan World Cup and took gold medal in all-around in front of China and Spain.
+They also won silver medal in 5 Balls final.